 Status.
-By Condition 7 of HASEKO's Unilateral Agreement and Declaration for Conditional Zoning dated November 29, 1993 ("U/A"), HASEKO agreed to convey the approximately 9-acre beachfront land to the City upon satisfaction of two conditions precedent: (1) the deletion of the requirement imposed by Condition 2 of the D&O to provide for public play on the Hoakalei golf course; and (2) HASEKO's obtaining all grading permits necessary to construct the golf course.
+By Condition 7 of HASEKO's Unilateral Agreement and Declaration for Conditional Zoning dated November 29, 1993 ("U/A"), HASEKO agreed to convey the approximately 9 acre beachfront land to the City upon satisfaction of two conditions precedent: (1) the deletion of the requirement imposed by Condition 2 of the D&O to provide for public play on the Hoakalei golf course; and (2) HASEKO's obtaining all grading permits necessary to construct the golf course.
 The first condition was satisfied by the Order issued by the Commission in this docket on May 3, 1994.
+Although the golf course has not yet obtained all grading permits necessary for completion, HASEKO conveyed the beachfront land to the City.
+The conveyance was recorded at the Bureau of Conveyances on July 29, 2015.